shackenberg/Minimal-Bag-of-Visual-Words-Image-Classifier/README.md

 Implementation of a content based image classifier using the [bag of visual words model][1] in Python.

 As the name suggests, this is only a minimal example to illustrate the general workings of such a system.
-For a more advanced system that provides better performance check: https://github.com/shackenberg/phow_caltech101.py
+For a more advanced system that provides better recognition performance check: https://github.com/shackenberg/phow_caltech101.py

 The approach consists of two major steps called learning and classifying, represented in the files [`learn.py`][3] and [`classify.py`][4].